 - A cooperation between competitors that have a clear crisis related justification will be met with a lenient approach by competition authorities. - The ECN expressly mentioned that it will not actively intervene against "necessary and temporary" measures from cooperating companies that are put in place to avoid a shortage of supply, as they most likely would either not amount to a restriction of competition or generate efficiencies that would outweigh any such restriction. - If companies are uncertain about their plans being compatible with competition law, they can reach out to the European Commission or the national competition authority.
-The competition authorities have encouraged such contact and offered to provide informal quidance in that regard.
+The competition authorities have encouraged such contact and offered to provide informal guidance in that regard.
 It has launched a dedicated email address in that regard: COMP-COVID-ANTITRUST@ec.europa.eu - The European Commission is currently considering several requests for comfort letters.
 One comfort letter regarding a coordination of behavior in the pharmaceutical sector has been issued in the beginning of April.
 To face the shortage of supply of medicine, the cooperation in question envisages, inter alia, to identify production capacity and existing stocks, to adapt or to reallocate, based on projected or actual demand, production and stocks, and to potentially also address the distribution of COVID-19 medicines.
 Such a cooperation would have been unlikely to be accepted by the Commission without the impacts of the crisis.
 A central condition for the cooperation is that it is limited in time until the risk of a shortage, incl. a second wave of COVID-19, is overcome. - The crisis also impacts the decision-making of competition authorities regarding the competitive assessment before the background of the changed economic situation.
 For example, the German Federal Cartel Office has closed its investigations in the Sky/DAZN case regarding Champions League broadcasting rights.
 The Federal Cartel Office had initiated the proceedings against Sky and DAZN due to the suspicion that the companies may have agreed to split the broadcasting rights for Germany for the seasons 2018/2019 to 2020/2021 between them.
 One of the various points for closing the investigation was the change of the economic situation brought about by the crisis.
 The authority found that the effects of the crisis on the current football season in Europe make near-term market developments hardly predictable.
-For this reason, the assessment of the effects of an intervention under competition law was particularly difficult. - On 5 May 2020, special EU regulations for potato, dairy, and flower producers came into force.
-For a period of six months, farmers, farmers' associations, producer organizations and other participants are authorized to conclude agreements and to make common decisions, such as on free distributions, production planning, market withdrawals or joint promotion.
-The regulations are aimed to alleviate the consequences of a significant drop in demand as a result of the crisis.
+For this reason, the assessment of the effects of an intervention under competition law was particularly difficult.